hecperleo/upat_follower/README.md

 You can interact with Follower and Generator classes using a ROS interface.

-- `GeneratePath.srv`
+Follower:

 - `PreparePath.srv`
 - `PrepareTrajectory.srv`
+- `UpdatePath.srv`
+- `UpdateTrajectory.srv`

+Generator:

+- `GeneratePath.srv`
+- `GenerateTrajectory.srv`

-Create a client of these services with each corresponding requests and you will be able to interact with it and recive exactly the same response as using the cpp class interface.
+Each service will interact with the corresponding cpp method.
+Create a client of these services with each corresponding requests and you will be able to interact with it and receive exactly the same response as using the cpp class interface.

 ## Follower and Generator Modes